My placement experience

 My Professional Training placement

-I spent my Professional Training year at Microsoft UK in Reading, working in corporate communications.
+I spent my Professional Training placement at Microsoft UK in Reading, working in corporate communications.

 I found out about my placement through an event the Microsoft recruitment team held specifically for University of Surrey students.
 They spent the evening talking to us about the opportunities at Microsoft UK and what makes their placement programme unique.